OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 #### Step 3: Create Swap File on the USB storage

 Now we need to create the file on the USB drive that will be used as the Swap file.
 We will be using the `dd` utility to help us create the file.
-The `dd` utility is meant to convert and copy files, it is very powerful so it can potentially be very destructive if used incorrectly, **stay on your toes when using `dd`**.
+The `dd` utility is meant to convert and copy files, it is very powerful so it can potentially be very destructive if used incorrectly. **Stay on your toes when using `dd`!**

-The specific `dd` command we will be running will look like:
+We will run the following `dd` command:

 ```
 dd if=/dev/zero of=/tmp/mounts/USB-A1/swap.page bs=1M count=256
 ```